-- 1 = Toolbar with standard application functions, e.g. print, save/open file etc. - 2 = Tabs for individual channel setups - 3 = Softkeys for function access - 4 = Channel Setup bar for firmware and measurement settings - 5 = Window title bar with diagram-specific (trace) information - 6 = Measurement results area - 7 = Diagram footer with diagram-specific information, depending on application - 8 = Instrument status bar with error messages and date/time display
+- 1 = Toolbar with standard application functions, e.g. print, save/open file etc. - 2 = Tabs for individual channel setups - 3 = Channel setup bar for firmware and measurement settings - 4 = Measurement results area - 5 = Window title bar with diagram-specific (trace) information - 6 = Softkeys for function access - 7 = Diagram footer with diagram-specific information, depending on application - 8 = Instrument status bar with error messages and date/time display

+Any user interface elements that react to a click by a mouse pointer also react to a tap on the screen, and vice versa.
 Using touchscreen gestures, you can perform the following tasks (among others).

-(See Chapter 6, "Trying Out the Instrument", on page 49)
+(See Chapter 6, "Trying out the instrument", on page 51)

-- Changing a setting

-- Changing the display
+- Changing a setting - Changing the display

-- Changing the displayed result range in a diagram

-- Moving a marker